 We pass popular tourist sites like the Ava Gardner Museum every day; we may not even think of how it supports our community.
-But the Ava Museum and others like Bentonville Battlefield and the Tobacco Farm Life Museum, or restaurants like Simple Twist and Holt Lake are the backbone of Johnston County.
+But the Ava Museum and others like Bentonville Battlefield and the Tobacco Farm Life Museum, or restaurants like Simple Twist, are the backbone of Johnston County.
 These places define our community, provide our families with jobs, and have given us a lifetime of memories.

 Travel matters, and it improves JoCo in ways that have a wide-reaching impact on local residents.
 Travel supports 1,860 plus jobs and over $39.29 million in payroll, and it also has an impact that we do not always see: travel can strengthen families, foster hometown pride, and build bridges that connect us with one another.